omeka/omeka-s-enduser/docs/modules/csvimport.md

 ## Import items
 To import items, select "Items" under the "Import type" on the first page.

-When you click next, the page will load with the following tabs:
+When you click "Next", the page will load with the following tabs:

 ### Map to Omeka S data
 This tab displays a table with the columns from your spreadsheet as rows.
 Each row displays: